Indonesian rupiah: Rupiah since 1999: relative stability

 The catastrophic damage to the rupiah caused in 1997–1998 severely damaged confidence in the currency.
 Though the rupiah is a freely convertible currency, it is still regarded as a risky currency to hold.
 As of September 2018, the rupiah had fallen to its weakest position since the 1998 crisis with one US dollar being worth roughly Rp14,880, peaking at Rp.
 15,009 on 4 September.
 By the time COVID-19 pandemic hit the country in March 2020, it fell even further to nearly Rp.
 16,650, nearly reaching the 1998 crisis value, although it recovered as the year progressed.
+In April 2024, the rupiah fell again to Rp 16,000 level, and a year later, it fell further to Rp 17,000 level in April 2025.
 It is one of the least valued currency units in the world, after the Venezuelan bolivar, Iranian rial and Vietnamese đồng.

+In present-day Indonesia, when mentioning an amount of money in everyday life, the currency name is rarely used, and instead replaced by the words "thousand", "million", and "billion".